Transparency Rules and guidance

 This must be published on their homepage or through a link from their homepage in a format that is clear, easy to find and understand.
 If a firm doesn’t have a website, they are required to make the information available on request.

 Firms can implement the requirements in a way that best meets the needs of their business and clients.
 Our transparency guidance and checklist suggest how firms could go about providing the information, with optional presentations and templates.
 The guidance also sets out the benefits of making information available, both to businesses and consumers.
+Further information about our requirements for complaints handling is provided in our First Tier Complaints Handling Guidance.

 We continue to work with the other legal services regulators on the consumer-facing website, Legal Choices.
 We encourage our regulated firms, and all members of our regulated community, to provide a link to the website in their client communications.